timothyhull/100daysofcode/days/_83_84/README.md

 ### :notebook: 10/27/22

 - Paused development of server maker application to study the abstract factory design pattern in more detail.
-    - Started Pluralsight course to learn abstract factory design details.
+    - Started Pluralsight course to learn abstract factory design details:
     - Completed section 1,
     - Completed lessons 1-3 in section 2.